Collaborators at Heart

 Invisible Engines is located in Ypsilanti, Michigan, a place rich with the spirit of community and making.
 Our clients include people on the block, just down the road and around the globe.

-Linette Lao founded Invisible Engines, naming it for the unseen desires that power us to make things—inspiration, imagination, and the impulse to reach out and connect to each other.
-She has nearly twenty years of experience designing for nonprofits of all sizes, in Southeast Michigan and beyond.
-Prior to Invisible Engines, Linette worked as an in-house designer for startups, and at publications like the Atlanta Jewish Times and Style magazine.
-She holds a BFA (graphic design/painting), and a MA in creative writing.
-She teaches zinemaking in the creative writing program at Eastern Michigan University.
+Linette Lao founded Invisible Engines in 2001, naming it for the unseen desires that power us to make things—inspiration, imagination, and the impulse to reach out and connect to each other.
+She has over twenty years of experience designing for nonprofits of all sizes, in Southeast Michigan and beyond.
+Prior to Invisible Engines, Linette worked as an in-house designer for startups, the Atlanta Jewish Times and Style magazine.
+She holds a BFA in design and painting, and a MA in creative writing.
+She teaches in the creative writing program at Eastern Michigan University and serves on the board of the Association of Businesses of Color and Hero Nation.

 Our Creative Network

-We are agile and able to build teams that are designed for each project’s unique needs.
+We are agile team builders, able to bring together the right collaborators for each project’s unique needs.
 Here are some of our favorite collaborators:

 Leisa Thompson Photography